flowtoolz/flowtoolz.github.io/more/more.md

 I've done a lot of conceptual work, copywriting, market analysis and so forth.
 And I explored the idea through the <a href="/2016/05/15/london-real-business-accelerator.html">London Real Business Accelerator</a>.

-Watch the pitch [here](/2016/01/03/cocoalytics-pitch.html).
+Watch an early pitch [here](https://www.youtube.com/watch?v=dYZx7Kflhmw).
 If you're interested in collaborating on such a project contact me.
 More is to come at [cocoalytics.com](http://cocoalytics.com).

 ## The 33Day-Diary